-- Use a pair of channel-lock pliers to loosen the slip nut that holds the P-trap to the sink tailpiece—the pipe that extends vertically down from the sink drain.
+- Use a pair of tongue-and-groove pliers to loosen the slip nut that holds the P-trap to the sink tailpiece—the pipe that extends vertically down from the sink drain.
 If the sink has a garbage disposal, the P-trap is connected to a pipe that extends horizontally from the side of the disposal canister, and the nut you have to loosen is at the end of this pipe.

 - Slide the slip nut along the tailpiece, then push down slightly on the P-trap to disengage it and swing the trap away.
 Double sinks usually have two horizontal tailpieces leading to a common P-trap.
 After disconnecting the P-trap, you'll probably want to disconnect and remove these tailpieces.

 - Loosen the slip nut connecting the P-trap to the trap arm and carefully pull off the trap to avoid spilling water.
-Invert the trap into a bucket or take it outside to empty it.
+Invert the trap into the bucket or take it outside to empty it.